demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/F4ilS4fe-MaskTheDead/README.md

 By default:
  * Possession chance: 100%
  * Possession range: 10 units
+ * Possession delay time: 0

+### **1.0.6**
+- Added configurable delay before possession (mainly for compatibility w/ TakeThatMaskOff)
+- Disabled possession on company level to prevent it from activating if player dies by the tentacle

 ### **1.0.5**
 - Prevent mask from possessing bodies if the mask is on the ship